FREE Shipping on orders over $899

 8 facts about the cold 🤒

-Children under 6 years old are most at risk for colds, but healthy adults can also expect to have two or three colds a year.
+Children under 6 years of age are at higher risk for colds, but healthy adults can also expect to have two or three colds a year.

-Most people recover from a common cold within a week to 10 days.
+Most people recover from the common cold within a week or 10 days.
 Symptoms may last longer in people who smoke.
-If symptoms do not improve, consult your doctor.
+If symptoms do not improve, see your doctor.

-Symptoms of a common cold usually appear one to three days after exposure to a cold-causing virus.
-Signs and symptoms, which may vary from person to person, may include the following:
+Symptoms of the common cold usually appear one to three days after exposure to a cold-causing virus.
+Signs and symptoms, which can vary from person to person, may include the following:

 • Sore throat